sdv-dev/RDT/CONTRIBUTING.rst

    In [1]: from tests.contributing import validate_transformer_integration

-   In [2]: valid = validate_transformer_integration('rdt.transformers.BooleanTransformer') # Replace BooleanTransformer with your transformer
+   In [2]: valid = validate_transformer_integration('rdt.transformers.BinaryEncoder') # Replace BinaryEncoder with your transformer
-   Validating Integration Tests for transformer BooleanTransformer
+   Validating Integration Tests for transformer BinaryEncoder

    SUCCESS: The integration tests were successful.